Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 How to Pick the Right VPN for Your Situation

-If streaming is your primary use case
+If streaming is your main priority

-If you're a developer or technically curious
+If you're technically inclined or a developer

-If you just want something that works without thinking about it
+If you just want something that works

-If you have Kodi or an IPTV setup
+If you have Kodi or IPTV

 The Bottom Line: Best VPN for Each Use Case